jacopofar/demo-REST-server/README.md

 # demo-REST-server
-Demo of a REST service in Nodejs
+Demo of a REST service in Node.js